 HYZN Investors Have Opportunity to Lead Hyzon Motors Inc. f/k/a Decarbonization Plus Acquisition Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-21, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hyzon Motors Inc. f/k/a Decarbonization Plus Acquisition Corporation ("Hyzon" or the "Company") (NASDAQ: HYZN).
+LOS ANGELES, Oct.
+27, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Hyzon Motors Inc. f/k/a Decarbonization Plus Acquisition Corporation ("Hyzon" or the "Company") (NASDAQ: HYZN) (NASDAQ: HYZNW).

 Class Period: February 9, 2021 - September 27, 2021